 How Can You Lose Disability Benefits in Oklahoma?

 If your income has increased, you could be expecting a decrease in Oklahoma SSI disability payments.
 If your combined earned and unearned income surpasses the SSI income limits, you may risk losing your Oklahoma SSI disability benefits altogether.

 In a process called redetermination, the Social Security Administration reviews your income, resources and living arrangements.
 The following sources of “unearned” income could factor into determining your continued disability benefit eligibility:

 Additionally, a change in your living situation could cause the SSA to reassess the SSI disability benefits you receive.
 Moving into a halfway house or assisted living facility are examples of this.

 Can I Collect SSI Disability Benefits After I Turn 18?

-If you received Oklahoma SSI disability benefits as a child, you will have your eligibility reassessed once you turn 18.
+If you received Oklahoma SSI disability benefits as a child, you will have your eligibility reassessed in the month before you turn 18.
 Our Tulsa disability lawyers can guide you through the process of a Social Security SSI or SSDI benefits reassessment.

 Reach out to our Social Security attorneys in Tulsa by calling (918) 587-0050.
 You can then set up a free disability law consultation with us.
-We can discuss how to avoid losing your Oklahoma SSDI or SSI disability benefits.
+We can discuss how you can avoid losing your Oklahoma SSDI or SSI disability benefits.